polito-WA1-AJ-2022-exam/biglab2-superteam/README.md

     `POST /film`
     Create a new film, by providing all relevant information – except the “id” that will be automatically assigned by the back-end.
     - **Request header** has a line: `Content-Type: application/json`
-    - **Request body** is a JSON object containing all the relevant information.
+    - **Request body** is a JSON object containing all the relevant information. `watchdate` and `rating` are optionals.
 The structure of the body is the following:
     ```JSON
     {
         "title": "Goodfellas",